savonet/liquidshop/4/index.md

 **Aleksas Tunikas: _Using Randomness for fun and a no profit at all_**

 Some research on the art selection based on randomness, with a situation with a large library that is too big to listen to literary, for a personal and public profit.
 How to solve the problem with a big library, a good taste, some free time and modern open source technology.

+**Deer Radio: _The Story of Deer Radio_**

+_Deer Radio_ was probably one of the very first liquidsoap users to leverage video and YouTube streaming cababilities.
+During this talk, we shall revisit the history of Deer Radio, how it has evolved over the years and how liquidsoap had adapted to its needs.

 ### Workshop discussion